renly0313/DrugMetric/README.md

 ## Usage Instructions

-### ChemAIrank train and test
+### DrugMetric train and test

 - Install the required packages.
 - Download the pre-trained model.
-- Use ChemAIrank to evaluate the drug-likeness of input molecules.
+- Use DrugMetric to evaluate the drug-likeness of input molecules.

 ### High throughput virtual screening for 7kjs targets